Dududu: Education

 These schools are at most 1 km apart from one another.
 As the area has gotten more populated over the years, pupils living in the outskirt valleys such as Bhewula, Mahwaqa, Ntshenkombe and Nkampula have to travel on barefoot for at least an hour to reach the overpopulated schools.

+Phindavele High School opened in 1978.
+The school enrols about 1000 pupils yearly.
+The school falls under quantile 3.

 Governance

 Prior to the 2016 local elections, Dududu was removed from the Vulamehlo municipality and split; it is now governed by the eThekwini & uMdoni municipalities.
 ANC has been governing the municipality after IFP's removal in 2011, after the 4th local elections.

 Settlements

 In 2008, a contract to build RDP houses was given to GC Civils & Construction by the then IFP led municipality and they began working later that year.
 The project was completed in 2010, giving access to proper housing to a community living below the poverty line.
 The area is underdeveloped with half of the main road unpaved and water is fetched from the rivers, taps and tanks that are filled once in two weeks.